geschke/azbalac/README.md

 ## Version history:

 Version 0.4.4
  - Added Welcome screen with information and changelog tabs.
-Thanks to Avada theme for its great example.
+Thanks to Awada theme / WebHunt Infotech for its great example.

 Version 0.4.3
  - Added option to show date and author under headline of featured posts, default off